Original Instrument · First Introduced March 2026

 Authorship & Citation

-The Frozen Conflict Escalation Ladder is an original analytical instrument invented by Roy Vissers and first published in March 2026 as part of the working paper Selective Sovereignty as Grand Strategy: Recognition Politics and Frozen Conflicts in Europe.
+The Frozen Conflict Escalation Ladder is an original analytical instrument invented by Roy Vissers and first introduced in March 2026 as part of the working paper Selective Sovereignty as Grand Strategy: Recognition Politics and Frozen Conflicts in Europe.
+The paper is currently under peer review for academic publication.

 The instrument draws on and extends existing escalation theory (Glasl 1982; Kahn 1965; Zartman 1989) and the unrecognised states literature (Caspersen 2012; Kolstø 2006), but the seven-stage model, the conditional equilibrium thesis, and the re-entry dynamic are original contributions.